-Luxury and boutique hotels in Kos
+Luxury holidays in Kos

 The art of hospitality arguably originated on the Greek island of Kos, when Hippocrates (he of the ‘oath’ fame) established the world’s first ever hospital.
-And wellbeing remains a mainstay of this Dodecanese isle, where today you’ll find a new crop of boutique stays emerging helping to banish its long-held association with package holidays.
+And wellbeing remains a mainstay of this Dodecanese isle, where today you’ll find a new of crop of boutique stays emerging helping to banish its long-held association with package holidays.
 Uncover gloriously secluded beaches, clamber over the mountainous interior, scamper among the many Greek, Roman or Byzantine ruins, or relax and do as the ancients did: sip the island’s locally produced wines and stare out across the Aegean to the glittering Turkish coast.
 Good health, indeed.

 PlanesKos International Airport is on the western side of the island and is served by hundreds of European and global destinations.
 London is well-served, with direct British Airways flights starting in May, 2019.